cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/client.md

 ## CloseIdleConnections

-The `CloseIdleConnections` method is used to close any "keep-alive" connections that are in an idle state.
+The `CloseIdleConnections` method is used to close any `keep-alive` connections that are in an idle state.
 These connections may have been established by a previous request, but have been idle for some time now.
 This method does not break any connections that are currently in use.

 Function Signature: